Bruh722/ccjs200/README.md

 * Remember a scientist is expected to produce an estimate and a measure of uncertainty to accompany the estimate.
 * For our example, the estimate is the sample mean; the measure of uncertainty to accompany the estimate is the standard error of the mean.

+### Lesson 21 - Thursday 4/18/24

+* We consider another example application of the central limit theorem.
+* Then, we turn to the topic of confidence intervals

-#### Example 6: Binomial Application of the Central Limit Theorem
+#### Example 1: Binomial Application of the Central Limit Theorem

 * Suppose we study domestic violence escalation patterns for a sample of people in the local domestic violence court; note that all of the people we studied were being prosecuted for domestic violence for the first time.
-Among the subsample of those who are arrested for a new incident of domestic violence within the next 5 years, we find that about 32% of them escalated the severity of their violence (so the binomial probability parameter is θ = 0.311).
+Among the subsample of those who are arrested for a new incident of domestic violence within the next 5 years, we find that about 31% of them escalated the severity of their violence (so the binomial probability parameter is θ = 0.311).
 Here is the population data set (N = 12,372):

 ```R
 x = c(rep(0,8525),rep(1,3847)